kendrakleber/WA4WP-Beta/README.md

 ## Installing and Configuring the WAWP Plugin

 In the left menu, navigate to to Plugins > Add New.
-Upload the [wa4wp.zip](tobeadded) plugin and activate.
+Upload the [zip file](https://github.com/NewPath-Consulting/WA4WP-Beta/archive/refs/heads/master.zip) of the plugin and activate.

 Note: This will automatically install and activate the Wild Apricot Login and Advanced Custom Fields plugins if these were not there previously.
 It will also import a ACF configuration file with 3 field groups.